inspec/inspec/docs-chef-io/content/inspec/resources/podman.md

     parent = "inspec/resources/os"
 +++

-Use the `podman` Chef InSpec audit resource to test the configuration data for the Podman resources.
+Use the `podman` Chef InSpec audit resource to test the configuration of Podman resources.

 ## Availability